badsectorlabs/ludus/docs/docs/using-ludus/cli.md

 Flags:
-        --ref string         new git branch/tag/commit (git sources) -d, --directory string   tar a local directory and upload it as the new source content (upload sources) --global-roles       admin only: install roles instance-wide (upload only) --force              overwrite already-installed templates and galaxy/local roles (upload only)
+        --ref string         new git branch/tag/commit (git sources) -d, --directory string   tar a local directory and upload it as the new source content (upload sources) --global             admin only: install the source's roles and collections for all users (upload only) --force              overwrite already-installed templates and galaxy/local roles (upload only)
 ```